ThomasSpradling/system-projects/README.md

 3. Create a dynamic array using a `struct` as a pointer in C. Make it such that if at least 3/4th the capacity is full-filled, double the size of the array.
 Similarly, if at most 1/4th the capacity is fullfilled, reduce capacity by half.
 Despite the above, there must always exist at least four entries in the array.
 Write two functions, `vector_push(vector *v, int a)` to add `a` at the end of the vector and `vector_pop(vector *v)` to return and remove the last element of the vector.

+### Project 02: Simple Git Clone
+Since this is a more substantial project, the code for it will be available at (another repo)[https://github.com/ThomasSpradling/git-clone].
+The basic concept involves the building of a small clone of git, aptly named "pit", that supports tracking, committing, and branching.
+Checkout that repository for a more full description and the source code.

 ### Project 03: Learning MIPS Assembly Programming
 Much like project 01, this project will primarily focus on learning to program via a few illustrative problems.
 As a cheathseet for MIPS, I am used this convenient ("Green Sheet")[https://inst.eecs.berkeley.edu//~cs61c/resources/MIPS_Green_Sheet.pdf].
 In each problem below, I'm compiling using (SPIM)[https://formulae.brew.sh/formula/spim], which is a MIPS simulator.
 To use, you would run `spim` in the terminal, which will start the simulator.
 One can then use `load "example.s"` to load an assembly file `example.s` which can be ran using the `run` SPIM command.
 Below are the main problems I did:
 0. Compute and print `6 + 7` in MIPS.